Katie Trennepohl – Groups@indymegaadoptionevent.org

 Who is participating?

-We currently have commitments from 28 groups for June 2016.
 In prior years groups that have attended the events include: FACE Spay/Neuter, Hamilton Co.
 Humane, IACC, Columbus Animal Control, 2nd Chance Richmond, Ruff Refuge Rescue, Southside Animal Shelter, PAWS Hancock, Hoosier Hooves and Hounds, Shelby Co.
 Animal Outreach, Almost Home Lafayette, Morgan Co.
 Humane, and Hendricks Co.
 Humane.

 We hope to have at least 600 cats and 500 dogs available for adoption.